 Search

 After beginning outdoors, Monet reworked each painting in his studio to create the color harmonies that unify each canvas.
 The pinks in the sky echo the snow's reflections, and the blues of the wheatstacks' shadows are found in the wintry light shining on the stacks, in the houses' roofs, and in the snowy earth.
 With raised, broken brushstrokes, Monet captured nuances of light and created a solid, geometric structure that prevents the surface from simply melting into blobs.
 The wheatstacks are solid forms, and, while the outlying houses are indecipherable close-up, they are clear from a distance.

-Stretched Canvas is stretched by hand over 1.5" thick pine bars and printed on cotton poly matte finish canvas.
-Each canvas is hand coated with Hahnemuhle UV/Archive coating, these are Swiss quality best in industry canvases.
+Stretched Canvas is stretched over 1.25" thick pine bars and printed on heavy cotton poly matte finish canvas.
+Comes with mounting brackets.
+These are Made in USA or Europe depending upon your location.

 Artwork in this collection is from The J. Paul Getty Museum.
-Reproduction rights are reserved by the copyright owner and used under license by Archivea GmbH.
+Reproduction rights are reserved by the copyright owner and used under license by Archivea.

+Search